Azure/static-web-apps/README.md

 # Azure Static Web Apps

-Azure App Service Static Web Apps is a streamlined preview hosting option for developers building modern full-stack JavaScript web apps on Azure.
+Azure App Service Static Web Apps is a streamlined hosting option for developers building modern full-stack JavaScript web apps on Azure.
 Static Web Apps is tailored for apps with static front-end and optional dynamic back-end powered by Azure Functions serverless APIs.
 Static Web Apps feature:
 * A single unified workflow based on GitHub actions from source code to global availability in the cloud
 * Integrated serverless APIs powered by Azure Functions to extend and evolve your app
 * Authentication and Authorization with flexible role and access definitions